mfractor/mfractor.github.io/docs/mfractor-premium.md

 ## Renewing A Premium License

-When your license is about to expire, you can purchase an updated lic
+When your license is about to expire, you can purchase a new license

 ## Refund Policy